Dane Elkins: Early and personal life

 and then University of California, Santa Cruz, for its Electrical Engineering program.
 He joined John Bardos as part of the UC Santa Cruz Racquetball Team.
 He graduated from Palisades Charter High School in Pacific Palisades, California.

-2020–present: Missing person
+Missing since 2020

-Dane Elkins has been missing since December 21, 2020.

-The 21-year-old UC Santa Cruz student's last known location was near Interstate 5 and Templin Highway in the area of Castaic, California, at about 8:20 p.m., where his car was found abandoned with a flat tire, according to the Los Angeles Police Department.
+Elkins has been missing since December 21, 2020.
+His last known location was near Interstate 5 and Templin Highway in the area of Castaic, California, at about 8:20 p.m., where his car was found abandoned with a flat tire, according to the Los Angeles Police Department.
+At the time of his disappearance Elkins was reported to be "displaying signs of paranoia," with his mother stating that he believed "the government was after him and our family," and that he said "your life is in danger mom, there’s targets on you and there’s more targets on dad."
+Elkins reportedly made an unexplained, emergency call to 911 from the location where his abandoned vehicle and belongings were located by law enforcement.
+According to Elkin's mother, a "credible sighting" of Elkins was reported in February 2022 by two people in Mojave, California.

-Racquetball
+Racquetball career

-In 2011, Elkins won a full scholarship from the International Racquetball Tour (IRT) pro racquetball Network /USA Racquetball (USAR) team to attend the United States Olympic Committee (USOC) Olympic Training Seminar in Colorado Springs, Colorado.
+In 2011, Elkins won a full scholarship from the IRT professional racquetball Network/USA Racquetball (USAR) team to attend the United States Olympic Committee (USOC) Olympic Training Seminar in Colorado Springs, Colorado.